aws-samples/aws-hpc-recipes/recipes/pcluster/slurm_accounting/README.md

 Creates an instance of AWS ParallelCluster with Slurm accounting enabled, using Amazon RDS as the database management server.

-### Configure a multi-AZ networking stack
+### (Optional) Configure a multi-AZ networking stack

 1. Follow the instructions in the [Large-scale HPC Networking Setup](../../net/hpc_large_scale/README.md) recipe.
 You only need to do this once per Region you want to deploy clusters in.
-If you named the networking stack something besides **hpc-networking**, make a note of that as you will need it to set up your cluster.
+If you named the networking stack something besides **hpc-networking**, make a note of that as you may need it to set up your cluster and other resources.

 ### Launch the Cluster and Database